Designing Buildings With Conversion in Mind

 Hudson’s team explores which decisions made now will allow for flexibility in 10 to 30 years.
 If something else needs to be in this location, what else could it be?
 Investors are keen to make decisions now that will help them or the next owner transition, if needed, in the future.

 “I think the concept of being able to build something within something else is really powerful.
-It can save money if the original infrastructure is set up enough for it,” said Hudson.
+It can save money if the original infrastructure is set up enough for it,” Hudson noted.

 “Start looking at those major elements and say, ‘This is what we need for our current development.
 Let’s throw out different ideas to make ourselves the most flexible possible, so that we can pivot more easily later.’
 We don’t have a crystal ball.
 Some predictions may not pan out.”